rsdoiel/antenna/archives/2025/planet_2025.26.md

 date: 2025-07-02, from: United Nations, Top Stories

-More than 1.3 million people have been displaced in Haiti as surging gang violence, lawlessness, and impunity expose the population – especially women and girls – to heightened risks of exploitation and sexual violence.&nbsp;
+More than 1.3 million people have been displaced in Haiti as surging gang violence, lawlessness, and impunity expose the population – especially women and girls – to heightened risks of exploitation and sexual violence.

 <br>